mcnuttandrew/color-buddy/src/lib/ai-docs.md

 Notes:

 - varbs each listed variable into the scope, as well as variables like index(a) for a variable a
-- To slice you might do something like {...where: {"<" : {left: "index(a), right: 3}}}.
+- To slice you might do something like {...where: {"<" : {"left": "index(a)", "right": 3}}}.
 This is important!
 There is no other way to subset or filter for quantifiers.
 THE IN CLAUSE MUST ONLY HAVE A VARIABLE AND THING ELSE.

 Comparisons:
 {"==": {left: Value, right: Value}}